csantanderv/blackjack-front/README.md

 ## Authors

-- Carlos Santander - Full Stack Developer - [PurpleBooth](https://github.com/csantanderv)
+- Carlos Santander - Full Stack Developer.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.